grafi-tt/sayhisort/README.md

 ### Sorting blocks

-This part also takes quite noticeable time.
+This phase also takes quite noticeable time.

 (TODO: write something better.
 It's selection sort on the permuted blocks of sequence ys.
 I think the algorithm is quite basic.
 I feel some empirical improvement is still possible...)